sameer7300/Song-contest/README.md

 ## 🌟 Overview

 The AI Song Contest Platform is a comprehensive web application designed to host music competitions where participants create original songs using AI music generation tools.
-The platform focuses on raising awareness about the humanitarian impact of Autonomous Weapons Systems and advocates for their global prohibition.
+The platform is organized by SPADO focuses on raising awareness about the humanitarian impact of Autonomous Weapons Systems and advocates for their global prohibition.

 ## ✨ Key Features